-Hotels haven’t just evolved, they’ve ’volved, if Volve Hotel Bangkok is anything to go by.
-This unassuming hideaway, on a quiet residential road, is more home than hotel.
-The building is small (a stark contrast to Bangkok’s characteristic, cloud-poking skyscrapers), staff are clad in normal attire (no uniforms here, ta) and there’s no pool or gardens – but a rooftop terrace, cool design touches a-go-go, an excellent canteen-style restaurant and a relaxed, friendly feel mean that ultimately, Volve delivers more Bangkok for your buck.
+Get more Bangkok for your buck at Volve Hotel Bangkok, which proves that hotels haven’t just evolved – they’ve ’volved.
+This unassuming hideaway is more home than hotel (and that’s just the way we like it).
+Volve’s building is small (a stark contrast to Bangkok’s characteristic, cloud-poking skyscrapers), its staff are clad in refreshingly casual uniforms and there’s no pool or garden – but a rooftop terrace, cool design touches galore, an excellent restaurant and a relaxed, friendly feel fill the gaps and then some.

 Get this when you book through us: